How To Read And Play Power Chords

-In this diagram you place your first finger on the 5th string second fret and strum the top two strings.
-This is called a open E chord.
-The reason for this is because when you play a string without putting a finger on it, it’s called “open” In this example, the 6th string (E) is not being fretted therefore, is open so the chord is called a “open E chord”
+In this diagram, you place your first finger on the 5th string second fret and strum the top two strings.
+This is called an open E chord.
+The reason for this is because when you play a string without putting a finger on it, it’s called “open” In this example, the 6th string (E) is not being fretted, therefore, is open so the chord is called an “open E chord”

 This is a very good way to start building your chord vocabulary because they are played with 1 finger and you just strum 2 strings.
 Learn to read how this is written & thoroughly understand it, and you will reap some great rewards.

 These kinds of chords are very popular in rock music.
 These types of chords are called Open Chords because one of the strings being played is open.
 Meaning that you do not put your finger on it as the diagrams to the left note.

 Also, notice the diagram shows a 0 for the string being played open.
 The x means the string is not to be played.
 Now let’s move on to the two-note chord.
 The Power Chord!
 After you learn how to read and play easy 1 note chords you can move on to easy 2 note chords.

 Eventually, you will move on to 3 and 4 note chords but that’ll be for later.
 For right now lets stick with 2 note chords.
 The example below shows a diagram of a two-note chord.
 Two fingers on 2 strings with a fret in between.

 Two Finger Chord (first & third finger)